petercrackthecode/turbo/README.md

 ## To-do

-Below are the list of features to build next for Turbo [] Connect to a PostgreSQL database.
+Below are the list of features to build next for Turbo:

+- [ ] Connect to a PostgreSQL database.
-[] Save tasks to the PostgreSQL database.
+- [ ] Save tasks to the PostgreSQL database.
-[] Mark tasks as completed in the PostgreSQL database.
+- [ ] Mark tasks as completed in the PostgreSQL database.
-[] Delete tasks from the PostgreSQL database.
+- [ ] Delete tasks from the PostgreSQL database.